 The following items weren’t used last year.
 I have put them aside for the next year to see if they get pulled back out.

 Wool and Prince Blue Oxford Shirt a blue dress shirt my wife loves.
 Crisp look and a slim fit while still having all the advantages of 100% wool, but haven’t really needed a light blue color shirt.

 Outlier Air Forged Oxford Shirt Fits me well, made from durable nylon weave so it dries quickly and doesn’t wrinkle when traveling while looking nicer than many “travel” shirts.
-Hasn’t been used because I live in wool tees or hoody.
+Hasn’t been used because I live in wool tees or hoody when traveling.

-Icebreaker Long Sleeve Oasis Crew orange & grey color which was a Christmas gift from my wife to add some color to my wardrobe but I tend to use my hoody.
+Icebreaker Long Sleeve Oasis Crew orange & grey color which was a Christmas gift to add some color to my wardrobe but I tend to use my hoody.

 ArcTeryx Norvan SL Rain Jacket is one of the lightest, most breathable rain jacket currently available.
 I can actually wear it comfortably jogging in cool, rainy weather.
 Alas… the zipper leaks too much in heavy rain.